Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Smoky: Some wines offer scents of smoke, fire, char or burnt aromas.
 This happens either because of the char in the barrels, the soil or the grapes.

-Soft: Soft wines are round and often low in acidity.
+Soft: Soft wines are round, elegantly textured and can be low in acidity.

 Spicy: Wines often smell like different spices ranging from pepper, to cinnamon, to 5 spice or cloves.